scho20/focal_seizure_propagation/README.md

 The MATLAB code 'propagation_simulation.m' simulates a ictal wave propagation of a simple feedfoward network, in which an excessive external input leads to the saturation of parvalbumin I neurons (i.e. PDS) that happens earlier than E neurons and results in propagation of strong excitatory activities across the neuronal population through series of PDS in I neurons and subsequent hyperexcitability in E neurons.

 #### Equation 1: Single Neuron Membrane Potential
+NOTE: Following equations were derived from E.M.
+Izhikevich (2007).
+For further reference, please find Chapter 5 of "Dynamical Systems in Neuroscience" (MIT Press) by Izhikevich.

 #### Equation 2: Synaptic Current of E and I Neurons
+Note: Following equations were derived from van Drongelen (2018) and van Rotterdam (1982).

+Reference:
+[1] A. van Rotterdam, F.H.
+Lopes da Silva, J. van den Ende, M.A.
+Viergever, & A.J.
+Hermans.
+(1982).
+A model of the spatial-temporal characteristics of the alpha rhythm.
+Bulletin of Mathematical Biology, 44 (2): 283-305.
+[2] W. van Drongelen.
+(2018).
+Signal Processing for Neuroscientists, 2nd Edition.
+Academic Press.

 #### Video: 'ictal_propagation_test1.avi'
 The ideal speed of seizure propagation is 1mm /sec.
 Since it was presumed that 40 neurons reside in 1mm space, a ictal wave propagation across 1 neuron takes 25 ms. In this video, a delay time from one neuron to another (i.e. a propagation time across a single neuron) was 27.9 ms where time step was 1/1000.
 Video features 80 E neurons and 80 I neurons, and extra external currents were added to each neuron under the presumption that there will be input activities of surrounding neighbor neurons that affect our calculation but are not included in our mathematical model.
 Lastly, the shortness of video is due to the limited computing power available at the time of running simulation.
 Longer videos will be updated once available.